guilhermecaixeta/multi-tenant-application/README.md

 ### Setup

-In order to run the application locally you need to run the command before:
+To set up the application locally, run the following command:

 ```shell
 rails dev:setup
 ```

-It will create the databases in case they does not exists as well as setup all the data needed and users.

-Once this command finishes you should be able to run all tests.
+This command creates the necessary databases (if they don't already exist) and sets up all required data and users.
+Once completed, you can run all tests.

-### Running Application
+### Running the Application

-To run the application you first need to select the debug profile (ctrl + shif + D) select `[RDBG] Foreman Rails` you should be able to access the application from browser on port *3000*
+To run the application, select the debug profile (`Ctrl + Shift + D`) and choose `[RDBG] Foreman Rails`.
+You can then access the application in your browser at port *3000*.

-To know which password to use for the users:

-- admin.master@acme.com
-- operator.default@acme.com

-You should access the url :`http://localhost:1080`, this url is from Mailcatcher should be used to visualize the emails sent from the app, also in case of you cannot see the Welcome emails you can always recover the password.
+To retrieve user passwords, check the Mailcatcher interface at `http://localhost:1080`.
+If you cannot find the welcome emails, you can always recover the password.

+Example users:
+- `admin.master@acme.com`
+- `operator.default@acme.com`

-## Deploy
+## Deployment

 [WIP]

+## Next Goals

+To enhance this project, the following goals are planned:

+- Complete the refactor to move validations from models to appropriate modules.
+- Add support for missing fields in user and organization models.
+- Finalize the output feature.
+- Complete support for service-related features.
+- Add CMS support (e.g., Spina or Strapi).
+- Implement an order feature for products.
+- Add a scheduling feature for services.
+- Upgrade to the latest versions of Ruby and Rails.
+- Increase test coverage.

+---

+## Summary

+This project is a modular, multi-tenant Rails application designed to simplify stock and sales management for small businesses.
+It ensures data security through tenant-specific schemas and provides a unified management system for organizations and users.
+The application supports various modules, including catalog, sales, and stock management, with ongoing development to expand its features.

+> **Tags:** `#Rails7` `#MultiTenant` `#DevContainers` `#SmallBusinessManagement` `#CoreUI`